Octanoz/AdventOfCode2023/Day20/instructions.md

 &con -> output
 ```

-This module configuration includes the broadcaster, two flip-flops (named `a` and `b`), a single-input conjunction module (`inv`), a multi-input conjunction module (`con`), and an untyped module named output (for testing purposes).
+This module configuration includes the broadcaster, two flip-flops `a` and `b`, a single-input conjunction module `inv`, a multi-input conjunction module `con`, and an untyped module named output (for testing purposes).
 The multi-input conjunction module `con` watches the two flip-flop modules and, if they're both `on`, sends a `low` pulse to the output module.

 Here's what happens if you push the button once: